Five Ways to Fight Against Elder Abuse

 5. Open Lines of Communication

 One of the reasons that elders don’t report abuse is because seniors feel guilty or ashamed about their experience.
 Some might even be afraid of retaliation from their abuser.
-These feelings can result in a rapid decline in mental health, so it’s important to emphasize open communication with elderly loved ones.
+These feelings can result in a rapid decline in mental health.
+Importantly, you need to emphasize open communication with elderly family members.
 When they reveal that they have been a victim of abuse, never make them feel embarrassed or responsible for what happened to them.
 Give them clarity that you’re on their side and will help them hold the abuser responsible.

 Call Your Local Elder Abuse Lawyer